arduino/docs-content/content/arduino-cloud/01.guides/07.node-red/nodered-intro.md

 ### Circuit

 The final step is connecting the **DHT11 humidity sensor** to our Arduino MKR Wi-Fi 1010 board, as shown in the image below.
-You can also freely use any other [IoT Cloud compatible board](/cloud/iot-cloud/tutorials/iot-cloud-getting-started#compatible-hardware) and a different sensor.
+You can also freely use any other [Arduino Cloud compatible board](/arduino-cloud/hardware/devices#type-of-devices) and a different sensor.

 ![Connecting the DHT11 Sensor.](assets/rednode-09.png)